Great Smoky Mountains Fall Photo Tour and Workshops

 Also included are transportation from hotel to field locations, instruction, gates fees and permits.

-Transportation: We will carpool but the first 6 of the 8 Participants will be able to ride in a comfortable passenger van.
-Many tours have multiple cars following each other.
+Transportation: Transportation is provided from hotel to field locations in our comfortable van, Many tours have multiple cars following each other.
 This is a problem since some of the best photo opportunities have only room for 3 or 4 cars.
 This forces the tours to skip some of the best locations.
 For wildlife photography if there is a bear on the side of the road it can sometimes be difficult to get a parking spot never mind with several cars.

 The hotel is not included but we reserved a block of rooms under Slonina Photography.

 The discount cost of the room is $109.50 per night .